 With your new focus - Tell us about your final hurdles?

 I'd bust out 80-90 hour work weeks between my full-time job and coming home grinding on my new company til 3-4am.
-Sleeping 4 hours then repeating.
+Sleeping at most 4 hours then repeating.
 I took no weekends off; it was all spent on the company.
-It was tough, my social and personal life was pretty much none existent; I deleted all my social media, cut the outside world and any other distracting noise off.
+It was tough, my social and personal life was pretty much none existent.

 What a long journey!
 And finally...
 You moved into the software companies you have now?

-As I was running that company, there were a lot of inefficiencies I kept running into.
+As I was running the ecommerce sports gear company, there were a lot of inefficiencies I kept running into.
 Things I couldn't find any solutions for to help; that or anything out on the market just sucked.
 So me being the person I am; I jumped on an idea I knew would be very viable.
 It also helped that I'd be a hardcore user of my own product so I knew exactly what other e-commerce sellers needed.
+So I created Feedbackz, a email marketing app that automatically followed up with buyers, focusing mainly on review requests.

 But... this time, I didn't move on from the sports gear company.
 I made sure that it was still getting a lot of my focus and attention until it was as passive and hands-off as possible.
-Once I achieved what I felt was a good balance, that's when I started splitting my focus with that and building the new app.
+Once I achieved what I felt was a good balance, that's when I started splitting my focus with that and building Feedbackz.

-By the time the app was publicly launched; the sports gear company was pretty much in autopilot, so I could afford to focus 100% into the software company for a few months.
-I've been doing that for little over a year now and just recently launched my second app.
-It's target market of users are the same as my first app, so it's staying vertical.
-But this second app has a much bigger market of users outside of my niche; so once I dominate this one niche - I plan on going after the majority.
+By the time Feedbackz was publicly launched; the sports gear company was pretty much in autopilot, so I could afford to focus 100% into Feedbackz for a few months.
+I've been doing that for little over a year now and just recently launched my second app, Helpify (help desk software for ecommerce sellers).
+Helpify's target market of users are the same as my first app, so it's staying fairly vertical, but there are opportunities that Helpify has that is much bigger than Feedbackz.
+I'm very excited to see where I can take things.

 You're a hard-core preacher of Westcoast life for hustlers and fast-paced people like you, why?